-In the unlikely event of a suspected data breach, we will follow the procedure set out in appendix 1.
+In the unlikely event of a suspected data breach, we will follow the procedure set out in Appendix 1.

-When appropriate, we will report the data breach to the ICO within 72 hours.
+When appropriate, we will report the data breach to the ICO within 72 hours after becoming aware of it.
 Such breaches in a school context may include, but are not limited to:

-- A non-anonymised dataset being published on the school website which shows the exam results of pupils eligible for the pupil premium - Safeguarding information being made available to an unauthorised person - The theft of a school laptop containing non-encrypted personal data about pupils
+- > A non-anonymised dataset being published on the school website, which shows the exam results of pupils eligible for the pupil premium - > Safeguarding information being made available to an unauthorised person - > The theft of a school laptop containing non-encrypted personal data about pupils

-16. Training
+17. Training